How to make / create a Photoshop brush for use, a quick tutorial on how to add new strokes to Photoshop

 How to make Photoshop brushes (as well as elements) and save them??
 The first thing I always do with any of my brushes: create the stroke in a file such as a PNG or TIFF image.
 That way, if you want to use them in something else you don't have to re-create the artwork (of course, now you can also simply add them to the CC library).
 It is there for any future projects.
 I have 1000s of items in PNG and I can re-size etc as well as re-cycle the items in numerous ways.
 OK, how to actually create a stroke ?
 Well, in my case, most of my generated strokes are generally based on custom shapes.
 Why custom shapes ??
 Well, custom shapes are vectors and can be any size so they are just so useful in the creation of the strokes.
 If you want to have a brush of 100 x 100 then the shapes are fine, if you want a stroke of 2000 x 2000 then the vector shapes are also very, very useful.
+You can find many custom shapes on the site such as hexagon custom shapes and grid shapes and Greek ornament shapes

 Of course, you can always start from a scan or a scan of a sketch etc, that is another great start point for any number of strokes (I have used public domain images in the past, mainly stuff from the 18th century to make really certain that they are public domain).
 Another key thing to remember with artworks - they are greyscale.
 You can either start working with a greyscale or you can use the powerful black and white adjustment tool (image menu) to turn any color image into the perfect image to capture as a brush.
 Of course, you could just keep the original image as a color image or use an adjustment layer to change the color of the stroke to greyscale.